Where is Camp Howe?

 Is there such a thing?
 Generally, action begins around 6:30 a.m.
 (Polar Bear at 7:00 a.m.) when you wake campers.
 Breakfast is served at 8:00 a.m. and often campers do their housekeeping chores after breakfast.
 The rest of the morning is for activities you plan with the kids or a scheduled activity like swimming.
 You may teach outdoor skills or plan crafts followed by a game time or hike.
 Perhaps you will plan a picnic or cookout instead of lunch in the dining hall.
 We encourage a rest hour after lunch for napping, writing letters, or doing other quiet activities.
 Your afternoon may include swimming lessons and getting ready for an overnight.
 Supper in the dining hall is at 6:00 p.m.
 In the evening, you may have a meeting to plan more activities, have an after supper swim or have the nature consultant help your group with a night hike or stargazing.
 Making ice cream or having a campfire on a lazy evening are other possibilities.
 The children head for bed around 9:00 p.m for our younger campers and 10:30 for our older campers.

 Doesn't it all sound nice?
 Now you add the challenges: a homesick camper, a child with a cut finger, a very hot or rainy day, you feel hot and tired, the boys don't want to go to sleep. .
 I must tell you - this is very demanding work!
-There are days when you may feel out of sorts then still have girls who are counting on you.
+There are days when you may feel out of sorts then still have campers who are counting on you.
 The hours are long, you often get dirty, and there are days when it seems that everything goes wrong or that there's no time for yourself.
 You may be asked to do all kinds of things - take a sick child to the infirmary, help out at the waterfront, gather supplies for an activity, do one more thing when all you want to do is sit down-- and still we ask what may seem impossible - for you to keep good spirits and carry on.
 If you're looking for an easy summer vacation, this may not be the job for you.
-If you are looking for a challenge, a chance to make a difference in a child's life, and to meet many different kinds of people, you've come to the right place!
+If you are looking for a challenge, a chance to make a difference in a child's life, and to meet many different kinds of people and live in a caring and accepting community then you've come to the right place!

 What do summer staff wear?